 (3) An averment in a claim, prosecution notice or other document in proceedings under this Act that a person is or was at a specified time, the owner or occupier of specified land is, in the absence of evidence to the contrary, taken to be proved.

-124. Provisions are in addition to the Evidence Act 1906
+124. Provisions are in addition to Evidence Act 1906

 This Division is in addition to and does not affect the operation of the Evidence Act 1906.